habibanalytics/Design-Analysis-Of-Algorithms/README.md

 * Average case
 * Worse case

-We will than do an Algorithm Comparison with a given Searching problem

-We will understand how an algorithm is Efficient over the other with the above case scenerios.
+For an introductory we will do an Algorithm Comparison with a Searching problem.
+We will understand how an algorithm is Efficient over the other with the some case scenerios.

 The Algorithms we are gonna use are:
 * Linear Search